guettli/git-tips/README.md

 You could use [tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for this as well, but I prefer this approach.

-## Pull Requests

-Git itself does not know about pull requests (PRs).
-That concept was added by platforms like GitHub, GitLab, and Codeberg.

 ## Squash PRs

 The easiest way to keep the Git history clean: Squash PRs.

-Create as many commits as you like in your PR.
-Do not rebase in the PR, don't do force-pushes.
+- In your branch: Create as many commits as you like
+- Do not rebase
+- Don't force-push

 At the end, just squash the PR into a single commit.

 ## List branches

 [git-list-branches.sh](scripts/git-list-branches.sh)

+This script shows local branches and `origin/<branch>` branches in one combined list.

+It sorts them by recent activity and shows, for each branch:

+- when the last commit happened
+- the commit subject
+- whether the local branch is synced with `origin`, ahead, behind, diverged, local-only, or remote-only

+By default it runs `git fetch --prune origin` first, so the view is based on fresh remote-tracking refs.

 ## Switch back to previous branch